sixFingers/lump/README.md

 Lump currently supports all of the features of Flump, _except_ skewing of sprite parts.
 See "missing features" below for more info.

+## Status
+The library has been in use for some time now in a game of mine, and seems to be pretty stable.
+Nonetheless, it may be improved in a number of ways.
+Please consider this beta status.

 ## Demo
 A simple demo playing Flump's logo animation is available in `/demo`.
 It requires Love2D 0.10.1